Public spaces protection orders (PSPOs)

 PSPOs deal with particular nuisance or problem in a particular area that is detrimental to the local community’s quality of life, by imposing conditions on the use of that area, which apply to everyone.
 They are designed to ensure the law-abiding majority can use and enjoy public spaces, safe from anti-social behaviour.

-We introduced these PSPOs to deal with specific, identified, ongoing anti-social behaviour issues.
+We have introduced PSPOs to deal with specific, identified, ongoing anti-social behaviour issues.

 The power to create PSPOs was enacted in Chapter 2 of the AntiSocial Behaviour, Crime and Policing Act 2014 (external website).